karjac14/Portfolio-SIte/journal-week-5.md

 In week 5, we learned about API, more of testing using Mocha and Chai, and the great MVC again.

-API -
+API - we were introduced to the concept of API and it uses.
+I had hard time of grasping thing about API and looking forward to learn it overtime through practice and experience.

-Mocha & Chai -
+Mocha & Chai - Again, these test frameworks were brought up again.
+I guess its time that we learn these two.
+From setting up the tests and implemnting it in a test.html

-MVC -
+MVC - The hardest chessboard that I ever played.
+It was great that going back to this project gave us more understanding of the MVC.